techie2000/ring-mqtt/README.md

   - Location Modes
     - For locations without a Ring Alarm, can add a panel for controlling camera settings via Ring Location Modes
     - Displays as an Alarm Panel in Home Assistant for setting modes and displaying mode state
-    - Must be explicitly enabled using "enabled_modes" config or ENABLEMODES envrionment variable
+    - Must be explicitly enabled using "enabled_modes" config or ENABLEMODES environment variable
 - Full Home Assistant MQTT discovery and device registry support - devices appear automatically
 - Consistent topic creation based on location/device ID - easy to use with MQTT tools like Node-RED
 - Arm/Disarm commands are monitored for success and retried automatically
-- Support for mulitple locations
+- Support for muliple locations
 - Monitors websocket connection to each alarm and sets reachability status if socket is unavailable (Home Assistant UI reports "unknown" status for unreachable devices), automatically resends device state when connection is established
 - Monitors MQTT connection and Home Assistant MQTT birth messages to trigger automatic resend of configuration and state data after restart/disconnect
 - Does not require MQTT retain and can work well with brokers that provide no persistent storage